robotframework/robotframework/doc/userguide/src/CreatingTestData/CreatingTestCases.rst

 well as `robot:continue-on-failure` which controls continuable execution.
 More usages are likely to be added in the future.

+As of RobotFramework 4.1, reserved tags are suppressed by default in the test suite's tag statistics.
+They will be shown when they are explicitly included via the `--tagstatinclude 'robot:*'` command line option.

 Test setup and teardown
 -----------------------